AshodJS21/AshodJS21/README.md

 ### Hi there 👋
 #### I am Student Junior Developer

 Student Developer with eight months of experience in programming.
 Familiar with basics that everything belong in frontend and backend development.
-Focusing on building responsive websites and applications in addition to be secured and user- friendly
+Focusing on building responsive websites and applications in addition to be secured and user-friendly

 ##Skills:
-HTML/ CSS/ JAVASCRIPT/ UX-HI DESIGN/ VUE.SJ/ NODE EXPRESS.JS
-* :computer: HTML/ CSS/
+* :computer: HTML-CSS
+* :wrench: JAVASCRIPT
+* :paintbrush: UI-UX DESIGN
+* :gear: VUE.JS
-*
+* :closed_lock_with_key: NODE / EXPRESS.JS